What are the commonly used terms for scoring that I should be familiar with?

 What is my pay?

 Please refer to the Payment Guidelines for details on remuneration.

 I used to have an EQAO account that I accessed with a marker PIN.
 What is my User ID?

-User accounts created prior to September 2014: if you used to access your EQAO profile using your marker PIN, your new User ID is the e-mail address that was associated with your marker account.
+For user accounts created prior to September 2014: If you used to access your EQAO profile using your marker PIN, your user ID is the e-mail address that was associated with your marker account.
 Your password remains the same.
 If the e-mail address associated with the old account is no longer being used, you can change it once you are logged into your profile.
 Ensure that the new address has not been entered in the “alternate e-mail address” field on your contact information page.
 Then change your User ID.
-If you are not able to access the account, contact EQAO.
+If you are not able to access the account, contact us at firstname.lastname@example.org or 1-888-327-7377.
 Do not attempt to create a new account.
-User accounts created as of September 2014: the e-mail address you used when you created your profile is your User ID.

 What if the name used in my EQAO profile doesn’t match the name in my Ontario College of Teachers (OCT) profile?